joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/30/nyregion/new-york-redistricting-congressional-map.html?searchResultPosition=9

 **Portugal’s Socialists Win the Most Seats in Parliament, but Not the Majority**\
-`The governing party emerged victorious from a snap election, but without the majority needed to avoid forming a coalition in the fractious parliament.`\
+`The governing party emerged victorious from a snap election, but without the majority needed to avoid forming a coalition in the fractious Parliament.`\
 https://nytimes.com/2022/01/30/world/europe/portugal-election.html?searchResultPosition=10